chabuuuu/Elastichsearch-database-sync-strategies/logtash-schedule-strategy/README.md

 ```

 ### Notes
-This will catch the database delete record event
+This will NOT catch the database delete record event

 Solution: using soft delete, if need hard delete, just delete all the records that have flag "deleted" from both Postgres and Elasticseach